bbauska/JS-beginners-JS/README.md

   6. Retrieve, display, and reset form data with the event object
   7. Add elements to specific parts of the HTML document with the <b>innerHTML</b> property

-And the most important thing is that you’ve seen how an application can be built step-by-step and gradually becomes more complex.
+<p>And the most important thing is that you’ve seen how an application can be built
+step-by-step and gradually becomes more complex.</p>
-In the next chapter, we’re going to learn how to use JavaScript to send and receive data from a backend service.
+<p>In the next chapter, we’re going to learn how to use JavaScript to send and receive data
+from a backend service.</p>